Chiragarya17/alfido-tech-ai-internship-task1/README.md

 1. Loaded the Iris dataset
 2. Checked for missing and duplicate values
 3. Cleaned data
-4. Scaled numeric features using `StandardScaler`
+4. Scaled numeric features using 'Standardscalar'
 5. Split data into training and testing sets
 6. Saved the final preprocessed dataset